Contracts & Employment Status12 minUpdated 2 Jul 2026

 If your contract states that paternity leave requires 26 weeks of service, that clause is now incorrect.
 Paternity leave and unpaid parental leave are day one rights from 6 April 2026.

-3. Zero Hours Contracts and Exclusivity (Ongoing, Strengthening in 2027)
+3. Zero Hours Contracts and Guaranteed Hours (Autumn 2026)

-Exclusivity clauses in zero hours contracts (clauses that prevent the worker from taking other employment) have been unenforceable since 2015.
-The ERA 2025 strengthens these protections further.
+Exclusivity clauses in zero hours contracts have been unenforceable since 2015.
+The ERA 2025 strengthens these protections further and adds a new right that arrives in Autumn 2026.

 4. Whistleblowing (From 6 April 2026)

-While your whistleblowing policy (not the contract itself) needs to be updated to include sexual harassment as a qualifying disclosure, it is good practice to check your contract does not contain clauses that inadvertently restrict disclosures.
+While your whistleblowing policy needs to be updated to include sexual harassment as a qualifying disclosure, check that your contract does not contain clauses that inadvertently restrict protected disclosures.

 5. Unfair Dismissal Qualifying Period (From January 2027)

-If your contracts state that employees have unfair dismissal rights after two years, this will be incorrect from January 2027 when the qualifying period drops to six months.
-Strictly, the qualifying period is set by statute and does not need to be in the contract, but if you include it as information, update it.
+If your contracts state that employees have unfair dismissal rights after two years, this will be incorrect from January 2027 when the qualifying period drops to day one (with a statutory probationary period of around six months).
+Strictly, the qualifying period is set by statute, but if you include it as information, update it now.

 6. Flexible Working (2027, Dates TBC)

-The ERA 2025 will strengthen flexible working rights, but the details are still being consulted on.
-Watch for updates and be ready to update your flexible working clause when the regulations are confirmed.
+The ERA 2025 will strengthen flexible working rights, but the details are still being confirmed.
+Watch for updates and be ready to update your flexible working clause when the regulations land.

 The Full Employment Contract Checklist: 2026